Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 Take a look:

-Nice back garden.
+A rose garden by any other name.
 Source: Rockingham Castle - Flickr

 From Rockingham Castle - Discover Rutland: